donovandicks/datafy/README.md

 ### Backend Only

-See each services `README` for more information on running individual backend services.
+See the backend [README](./backend/README.md) for more information on running the backend service.

+### Notes on Port Mappings

-__NOTE__: Running multiple services at the same time will require their ports to be mapped to different ports on the host machine.
+Running multiple services at the same time on the same port will require the port mapping to adjust to different ports on the host machine.
 This can be accomplished like so:
 `docker run -p 5000:5000 serviceA && docker run -p 5001:5000 serviceB` The port exposed on the container will remain the same, but will be mapped to a different port on the host machine.